 Small Scale Local Energy Project: LRAPA did not consider alternatives to this proposal because it the proposal is consistent with changes directed by legislature.

-Permitting Rule Updates: For the most part, this rulemaking proposes to adopt federal air quality requirements by reference.
-This rulemaking does not add new substantive requirements that are different or in addition to federal requirements contained in 40 CFR Part 63.
+Permitting Updates: For the most part, LRAPA’s rulemaking adopted federal air quality requirements by reference and did not add new substantive requirements that are different or in addition to federal requirements contained in 40 CFR Part 63.

 What alternatives did DEQ consider if any?

-No alternatives to the federal air quality requirements so as to maintain consistency with the state (DEQ) and federal (EPA) corresponding requirements.
+No alternatives to the federal air quality requirements so as to maintain consistency with the state and federal corresponding requirements.